 Yes, Dr Allfree is registered with various providers.
 If he is not known by your current insurance agent, an application can be made to register him as a new practitioner with them.
 Subject to all their specific criteria being met, insurance could then be claimed.
 If you are using health insurance, please check with and gain authorisation from your insurer before you attend.

 The first and every other subsequent half hour appointment costs £75.
 The following additional fees apply if an injection is given: Soft tissue injections add £25, Joint injections add £50, Spinal injections add £75, and for Caudal epidurals add £125.

 No. Dr Allfree can see you without referral and inform your G.P. of any findings.
 If you are claiming fees on insurance, however, some policies do require a referral; check your individual policy.

-To conclude, both treatments share many similarities, and the difference between the two can often come down to the individual practitioner.
-No one profession is better than the other, and both are highly effective for treating common complaints such as neck and back pain.
+To conclude the differences between the two can often come down to the individual practitioner.
+No one profession is better than the other.